Wondering what perks you get with your Chase Sapphire Preferred® Card? Here's everything you need to know.

 There are no foreign transaction fees on purchases made with Chase Sapphire Preferred card.
 So when you use Sapphire Preferred abroad, you are saving 1-3% in fees that many other cards charge.

-    Sapphire Preferred comes with auto rental collision damage waiver.
+The Chase Sapphire Preferred comes with auto rental collision damage waiver as a cardmember benefit.
 When renting a car, just decline the rental company’s collision insurance and charge the entire rental cost to your card.

 This is a great benefit because the coverage is primary and provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.
 That means that you won’t need to file a claim with your personal auto insurance if you incur damages to the rental car.

 Rental car coverage doesn’t extend to car sharing platforms like Turo, but it will work with any major rental car company.

 The card provides coverage if your trip is cancelled or interrupted because of sickness, severe weather or other covered situations.
 Trip interruption insurance will reimburse you up to $10,000 per person and $20,000 per trip for pre-paid non-refundable travel expenses.
 This includes airfares, tours, and hotels.

 This benefit provides some peace of mind when traveling.
 Likewise, if you need to cancel a trip at the last minute due to an illness (yours or a family member), you’ll be eligible to be reimbursed for non-refundable travel expenses.

 If your flight is delayed more than 12 hours, or if you need an overnight stay, you and your family are covered for unreimbursed expenses, such as meals and lodging, for up to $500 per ticket.
 That means your meals and lodgings will be covered if you get stuck at the airport.

 For this benefit to kick in, make sure to pay for your ticket and all eligible expenses with your Chase Sapphire Preferred.